Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 # Rainfall Variability and Its Effect on Maize Yield in Zambia (1986-2013)

-Portfolio project: Hypothesis-driven investigation into climate-agriculture relationships.
-Demonstrates: correlation/regression analysis, monthly pattern detection, efficiency metrics, and translation of null results into policy research agendas.
+A hypothesis-driven investigation into climate-agriculture relationships.
+It demonstrates correlation/regression analysis, monthly pattern detection, efficiency metrics, and translation of null results into policy research agendas.

 This study evaluates how rainfall variability influences maize yield across ten provinces of Zambia.
 The analysis tests whether total seasonal rainfall explains yield variation, or whether provincial differences and rainfall patterns provide stronger explanatory value.